 - Microsoft Report Phish Button causes false positives if an attachment is used.

 If you require further reading on Advanced Delivery, see this Microsoft article.
+Microsoft has an external guide on how to add an advanced delivery policy to allow third-party phishing simulations.
+Linked here.

 Note: If your domain's MX record doesn't point to Office 365 (messages are routed somewhere else first), Microsoft's secure by default is not available.